-If the password is lost, the backup contents cannot be recovered.
+The backup contents cannot be recovered if the password is lost.
 The password is private and only known to the local firewall.
 Neither Netgate nor anyone else will be able to assist in reading the encrypted backups without the password.

-To identify a specific firewall, an unique identifier is required to save or restore a backup configuration.
-ACB uses an SHA256 hash of the SSH public key on the firewall for this purpose.
+The AutoConfigBackup servers require a unique identifier to identify a specific firewall.
+This identifier is required to save or restore a backup configuration.
+ACB uses the SHA256 hash of the SSH public key on the firewall for this purpose.

 The device key is located on the Services > Auto Config Backup menu item, under the Restore and Backup now tabs.